-Japan gave a presentation at the 0th informal meeting (a meeting of "interested experts" that met in advance of the establishment of the informal group).
+(a) Japan gave a presentation at the "meeting of interested experts" that met in advance of the establishment of the informal group.
 It had been found in the results of the past studies on neck injuries and volunteer tests that there are correlations between neck strains/strain rates and occurrences of injuries.
 Risk curves for each case were created based on the results of accident analysis and simulations.
 Injury indicators that have high correlations with strains/strain rates and can be measured using dummies were extracted.
 As a result, relationships between strain rates and NIC and between neck strains and neck force (Upper& Lower Fx, Fz, My) were shown, and their risk curves were created.
+Japan proposes that these be used as the basis for injury criteria.
 For some indicators no risk curve could be drawn and other alternative indicators were used.